Triumphal Entry to Pentecost - the Easter message.

 2nd Trial – Jesus taken to the High Priest Caiaphas

 Luke 22:54-65.
-Jesus was brought before Caiaphas, the High Priest, for His second predawn, and thus another illegal, trial this was still the 14th of Nisan.
+Still the 14th of Nisan and sunrise had not yet happened.
+Jesus was brought before Caiaphas, the High Priest, for His second predawn, and thus another illegal, trial.
 Peter disowned Jesus three times by saying that he did not know Him.
-Then the rooster crowed.
+Then the cook crowed.
 Joseph Caiaphas was the High Priest for eighteen years, from AD18 until AD36, and son-in-law of Annas.
 Caiaphas as the High Priest was the one who had advised the Jews that it would be good if one man died for the people.
 He meant that it was better for one man, that is Jesus, to die rather than for many people to die under Roman rule.
 Read more »

 The Cock Crow – Peter Disowned Jesus